sethyuan/logseq-plugin-wrap/README.en.md

 - `toolbar`: You can set it to `false` if you don't want to use the toolbar.
 - `toolbarShortcut`: An optional shortcut to toggle the toolbar visibility.
 - `wrap-*`: Your custom wrappings are defined here.
 You can extend default wrappings and/or replace/remove them.
 Please refer to the above configuration for how to define wrappings. `binding` should be unique, `template` defines how you want the selected text to be wrapped, `$^` represents the selected text.
+You can run a plugin command via `pluginCommand` and its result is represented by `$%`.
 - `repl-*`: Your custom replacements are defined here.
 You can extend default replacements and/or replace/remove them.
 Please refer to the above configuration for how to define replacements. `binding` should be unique, `regex` is the regular expression used to match text that you want to replace to, `replacement` defines what to replace the match with.
 - `group-*`: You can combine multiple commands into a same group using this setting (They'll show together in the toolbar).